shaardie/networking/direct-connection/Readme.md

 Since this is the first setup, I will use it to explain the setup and tooling a little bit more extensive.

 As already described in the [beginning](../Readme.md), we are using [CONTAINERlab](https://containerlab.dev/) to create our different network setups.
-The configuration is done via an YAML file, so lets take a look:
+The configuration is done via [`direct-connection.clab.yml`](./direct-connection.clab.yml), so lets take a look:

 ```yaml
 name: direct-connection